 There will be two midterm exams.
-They will be given at the lab time on March 1 and April 12.
+They will be given at the lab time on March 5 and April 16.
 The tentative lengths (to be confirmed) are two hours for each exam.
-The exam start times will be adjusted for students who need to leave the lab early.

 Each midterm exam will be on the material covered in the preceding weeks of class (i.e., midterm #2 will be on material covered in class after midterm #1).
 There will be a final exam covering all material in the course.
 The final exam will be scheduled by the registrar.
 Detailed policies for each exam (length, open/closed book, etc.) will be announced in advance of each exam.